zinzin186/SwiftyMarkdown/README.md

 ![Screenshot](https://cl.ly/779e6964257a/swiftymarkdown-2020.png)

 There's an example project included in the repository.
-Open the `.xcworkspace` file to get started.
+Open the `Example/SwiftyMarkdown.xcodeproj` file to get started.

 ## Front Matter